The world’s most remote towns where people still live

 Oymyakon, Russia

-With temperatures back in January 2018 plummeting lower than -58°C, pretty much everything is frozen in the village.
+With winter temperatures averaging -58°C (-72.4°F), pretty much everything is frozen in the village.
 Engines freeze, meaning many cars are left running all the time and face coverings are a must as eyelashes and even saliva freeze in an instant.

 Oymyakon, Russia